JMD-PyAreSquare/gtn/README.md

 ```
 to anything but an integer and then reset the game, the bottom line
 will say 'stop messing with me.'
+## Future Updates
+I do plan on improving this project in the future - I really do!
+But, it gets kinda hard when all you have is a 250x110 pixel box, however, I will do my best to improve this and mayyybbee add a keypad? (perhaps?)
+- I will make it so that if you enbter the same text more than once, it will not count that as a 'try'
+- I will make it so that there is a little counter on the top of the screen which tells you what range it is in.
+(I will elaborate on the next release)